 3. Bodega de la Ardosa (1892)

 More than 130 years old and still absolutely itself.
-Tucked into Calle Colon in the Malasaña neighbourhood, La Ardosa is a small, dense space where wine barrels become tables, wrought-iron columns frame the bar, and every surface carries some form of decoration or memorabilia.
+Tucked into Calle Colón in the Malasaña neighbourhood, La Ardosa is a small, dense space where wine barrels become tables, wrought-iron columns frame the bar, and every surface carries some form of decoration or memorabilia.
 It's justly famous for its tortilla de patatas, its salmorejo and its well-kept beers on tap.
 Expect to stand.
 Expect it to be crowded.
 That's the point.

 4. Taberna de Antonio Sánchez (1787)

 Established in 1787, this is one of the oldest taverns in Madrid still operating.
 Walking in feels like stepping into a different century: dark wood, walls covered with bullfighting portraits and old newspaper clippings, hand-written signs advertising the day's specialities.
-Classic dishes include rabo de toro (oxtail stew), cured ham, and olives.
+Classic dishes include rabo de toro (oxtail stew), cured ham, chorizo platters, and olives.
 A genuinely historic place, and one of the best for anyone who cares about cultural context as much as food.

 5. La Casa del Abuelo (1906)